AlexeyPerov/Unity-MissingReferences-Hunter/README.md

 ![plot](./Screenshots/missing_reference_example.png)

 [Local Refs Warnings] - assets that has:
-* internal refs to child objects that no longer exists
+* internal refs to child objects that no longer exist
 * internal refs with null values e.g. empty array item

 [Assets With No Warnings] - assets with valid references only